mwittig/pimatic-weather4iframe/README.md

 # pimatic-weather4iframe
 Little Website to visualize the current weather and forecast.
-Especially designed for the pimatic iframe plugin.
+Specially designed for the pimatic iframe plugin.
 To use this little website, you need a wunderground account and a api key (see [https://www.wunderground.com/weather/api/](https://www.wunderground.com/weather/api/) to get yours).
 ## Installation
 Either use a webserver on your Raspberry Pi or upload the files to your personal webspace.
 ## Usage